qsniyg/maxurl/README.md

       //exclude_problems: [],

       // This will include a "history" of objects found through iterations.
-      // Disabling this will only keep the objects found through the last iteration.
+      //   Disabling this will only keep the objects found through the last successful iteration.
       include_pastobjs: true,

       // This will try to find the original page for an image, even if it requires extra requests.